Sleighs/Movie-Reception-Neural-Network/README.markdown

 }
 ```

-The network is now ready to run
+The network is now ready to run.
+When the page is loaded the network will learn at a .1 rate over 10000 iterations.

 In this application the network is used when ever the sliders are used for input.
 The **adjustScore** function receives the data for the network called **input** and returns a number in the **result** variable, displayed in the output table;
 ```javascript